WNSX: History

 Maine businessman Scott Hogg was granted a construction permit from the Federal Communications Commission to build a new FM station at 97.7 in the mid-1990s.
 It used the call sign WAKN before making it to the air.

 The station signed on in 1999 as WNSX.
 It originally simulcast its then-sister station WMDI (now WBKA).

 In 2001, the station was purchased by Clear Channel Communications for $1.1 million.
 It began simulcasting the classic rock format of its sister station 101.7 WFZX.
 WNSX later flipped to a sports radio format, carrying Fox Sports Radio for several years before returning to a simulcast of WFZX.

 In 2005, the station was sold to Stony Creek Broadcasting, with Mark L. Osborne as managing member.
 The cost was $800,000.
-WNSX then switched to its current format of classic hits.
+WNSX then switched to its current format of classic hits, originally focusing on soft to mid-tempo classic rock artists from the 1960s to 1980s.
+In 2022, 1990s music was slowly being added to the playlist.
+In 2024, the station began adding more pop-leaning artists like Michael Jackson, Madonna, and Prince to its playlist while retaining its focus on classic rock artists.
+In 2025, 2000s music was slowly being added to the playlist.

 In 2024, the station was sold to Codin Broadcasting, LLC.